 If the injured motorist takes legal action to seek damages from the truck driver, the defense may claim the plaintiff contributed to their injuries.

 Though partial liability doesn't bar a truck accident victim from receiving a financial recovery, it can affect the amount of it.
-Plaintiffs can expect their damages reduced by the percentage they were at fault.
+Plaintiffs can expect their damages to be reduced by the percentage they were at fault.
 For instance, if a truck driver was 80 percent responsible for a wreck and the motorist was 20 percent at fault, the motorist's financial award is reduced by 20 percent to reflect their liability.

 Let a Truck Accident Attorney Fight for Your Recovery